Cantera/cantera/doc/sphinx/cti/input-files.rst

 it may be imported successfully.

 Errors of this type do not have to be fatal, as long as you tell Cantera how you want to handle them.
-You can, for example, instruct Cantera to quitely skip importing any species that contain undeclared elements, instead of flagging them as errors.
+You can, for example, instruct Cantera to quietly skip importing any species that contain undeclared elements, instead of flagging them as errors.
 You can also specify that reactions containing undeclared species (also usually an error) should be skipped.
 This allows you to very easily